mavlink/mavlink/external/dialects/README.md

     > The range of message IDs and command IDs can be requested in the initial PR.
       Message ids ranges should be above 60000, and are typically reserved in blocks of 50.
   * (Optionally) Link to additional documentation (e.g. a web page)
-* Include the dialect in [/mavlink/message_definitions/v1.0/all.xml](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/all.xml) (the "all" dialect is constantly tested and ensures that messsage IDs and command IDs do not conflict).
+* Include the dialect in [/mavlink/message_definitions/v1.0/all.xml](https://github.com/mavlink/mavlink/blob/master/message_definitions/v1.0/all.xml) along with a comment indicating the message/command ranges it uses (the "all" dialect is constantly tested and ensures that messsage IDs and command IDs do not conflict).

 You may need to attend the [Dev Call](https://mavlink.io/en/about/support.html#dev_call) (once) for final approval.
 This is primarily for the MAVLink team to better understand your needs, and where the core standard can be improved.